AyanThara/DSA-Journey-2026/leetcode/README.md

 C++
 Cpp
 Problems Solved
+Basic question to solve on leetcode using cpp basics
 | Problem No. | Problem Name                                         | Difficulty |
 | ----------- | ---------------------------------------------------- | ---------- |
 | 1281        | Subtract the Product and Sum of Digits of an Integer | Easy       |